agerk/dataScience/README.md

 ## Data Science

 - This repository contains notebooks relevant to Applied Data Science.
 The tutorials are mostly from online courses that I took from various schools.
-- Feel free to use them as you see it fit and provide feedbacks

 1. [Data Wrangling of Vehicles Engine-size](https://github.com/agerk/dataScience/blob/master/data_wrangling_python.ipynb)